Personnel Analyst II

 Health Insurance: San Joaquin County provides a comprehensive benefits package to employees of this bargaining unit.
-The benefits include the option of four medical plans: a Kaiser HMO plan, a Sutter Health Plus HMO plan, and two self-funded PPO plans called the Select Plan, and a Premier Plan.
-Both self-funded plans use the Anthem Prudent Buyer network; however the Select plan is restricted to three Counties (San Joaquin, Sacramento and Stanislaus).
-The Premier plan utilizes the full Anthem network.
-Please visit our website at www.sjgov.org/department/hr and click on the Benefits Quick Link for detailed information.
+The benefits include the option of four medical plans: a Kaiser HMO plan, a Sutter Health Plus HMO plan, and two self-funded PPO plans called the Select Plan and Premier Plan.
+Employees pay a portion of the cost of the premium.
 Dependent coverage is also available.

-Dental Insurance: The County provides employees with a choice of four dental plans: Three plans through Delta Dental and on through United Health Care-Select Managed Care Direct Compensation Plan.
-The County pays for the full premium for all but one Delta Dental Plan (Buy-up), which the employee pays a slightly higher cost.
+Dental Insurance: The County provides employees with a choice of four dental plans: Three through Delta Dental and one through United Health Care-Select Managed Care Direct Compensation Plan.
+The County pays the full premium for all but one Delta Dental Plan (Buy-up), which the employee pays a slightly higher cost.
 Dependent coverage is available at the employee’s expense.

-Vision Insurance: The County provides two vision coverage plan options through Vision Service Plan (VSP).
+Vision Insurance: The County provides two vision plan options through Vision Service Plan (VSP).
 There is no cost for the base plan at employee only coverage.
-The buy-up plan option has a slightly higher cost.
-Dependent coverage is available at the employee’s expense.
+The buy-up plan option has a slightly higher cost. dependent coverage is available at the employee’s expense.

 Life Insurance: The County provides eligible employees with life insurance coverage as follows: